 K-Nearest Neighbors (KNN) Implementation Tutorial with PXL

 This tutorial demonstrates how to classify data using the K-Nearest Neighbors (KNN) algorithm with the PXL framework.
-We will cover the implementation of KNN on both CPU and parallelized environments using PXL’s Map and Parallel execution modes.
+We will cover the implementation of KNN using both Tensor and Pointer approaches with PXL’s Map for parallel processing.

 Prerequisites: